Kevman323/OpeNITHM/readme.md

-## WARNING: The full PCB is largely untested, has no support for a case, and is being replaced with a new version soon.
-It's not recommended to order quite yet.
+## WARNING: The full PCB WILL CHANGE.
+It is untested, and has only been uploaded for reviewing.
+PLEASE DO NOT ORDER.
+There are no guarantees that it will work.

 # OpeNITHM